th2-net/th2-act-template-j/README.md

 Most of them consists of the next steps:

 1. Gets a gRPC request with parameters.
-2. Requests checkpoint from check1 via gRPC pin
+2. If `check1Enabled` option is true, requests checkpoint from check1 via gRPC pin otherwise generates empty checkpoint
 3. Sends the passed business message to Codec via mq pin
 4. Waits the specific business message from Codec during specified timeout
-5. Returns responded business message with checkpoint
+5. Returns responded business message with checkpoint (checkpoint is empty when `check1Enabled` option is false)
 ![picture](scheme.png)

 ### Sending raw messages